 As of January 1, 2021, the following person was the only shareholder known to the Company to be the beneficial owner of more than 5% of the Company's outstanding common shares.

-Amount of Shares

-Name and Address of of Common Stock
+Name and Address of Beneficial Owner

-Beneficial Owner Beneficially Owned Percent of Total

-Andrew J. Briggs 709,728 (1) 6.34%
+Andrew J. Briggs

 307 N. Defiance Street

 Archbold, Ohio 43502